Now that you understand how the screen printing process works, it’s time to level up with your own 1-color DIY screen printing press!

 The screen frame that I’m using is 12” x 16”.
 So depending on your screen size, the length of the ”ledge” must accommodate your screen.

-Step 2: I’m using the jiffy hinges below.
+I’m using these Speedball jiffy hinges below.
 They have a total of four screw holes.
 Drill the holes into the wooden “ledge” and screwed them in tight.

 *If you don’t have a power drill, hammer the screws into each hole about 1/8th into the ledge.
 Then continue on by screwing them in.